 Mobile welding quote checklist

-Use this checklist before leaving a voicemail or submitting a request.
-Better details can reduce delays and help the provider decide if the job is a fit.
+Use this checklist before submitting a request.
+Better details can reduce delays and help a welder decide if the job is a fit.

-- Material notes for steel, stainless, aluminum, or unknown metal.
+- Steel, stainless, aluminum, cast, or unknown material.

-- Location, urgency, safety risk, and whether the item can move.
+- Belleville-area location, urgency, and whether the item can move.

 Basic details